zabeerrahman/Java-Multiplayer-Number-Game/README.md

 ![](images/1player.png)

 ## MUST CREATE NEW DIRECTORY (preferably on desktop) FOR GAME AND REPLACE PATH OBJECTS WITH CUSTOM PATH OBJECTS FOR YOUR OWN DESKTOP AND USERS
-    (i.e. replace "/Users/zabeerrahman/Desktop/MULTIPLAYER/TotalRoundCount.txt" on line 117 with your working directory, with constant file extension)
+    (i.e. replace "/Users/zabeerrahman/Desktop/MULTIPLAYER/TotalRoundCount.txt" on line 117 with your working directory, with constant file extension.
+REpeat with all path objects)

 __Multiplayer__ Folder Includes:
   * TotalRoundCount.txt